-- Violent Crime - The rate of violent crime reported in New Jersey has been steadily declining. - The size of the incarcerated population continues to shrink, but racial and ethnic disparities remain acute. - Feeling Unsafe
+The size of the incarcerated population continues to shrink, but racial and ethnic disparities remain acute.

-The percent of people that say they feel unsafe at night in their neighborhood has decreased. - Social organizations have the leadership, resources, and institutional capacity to amplify the effectiveness of people in solving social and environmental problems. - Organizational Effectiveness We currently have no state-level measures of quality for civic associations and non-profit organizations or assessments for the performance of the sector as a whole in building capacity to collaborate and solve problems. - VolunteerismNew Jerseyans volunteer at a declining rate that is lower than the national average. - Communities and neighborhoods enjoy high levels of citizen engagement and an inclusive sense of identity and place.
-They host a variety of community events and public venues that bring people together. - Civic Engagement There are currently no statewide data sources on the number, focus, and participation rate of community-based organizations.
-Informal forms of cooperation are even more difficult to track. - Community Events Although the number of permits issued for festivals, public shows, and other community events could be tracked, there are no data that show whether people have access to quality events meaningful to them. - Public Gathering Spaces Although the number of public venues such as community centers could be counted, there are currently no data that assess how well our need for public gathering spaces is being met. - Exposure to the arts, recognition of diverse cultures and histories, and recreational opportunities are abundant and accessible throughout New Jersey. - Arts Establishments and Employment
+The percent of people that say they feel unsafe at night in their neighborhood has decreased.

+Social organizations have the leadership, resources, and institutional capacity to amplify the effectiveness of people in solving social and environmental problems.

+Organizational Effectiveness ?

+We currently have no state-level measures of quality for civic associations and non-profit organizations or assessments for the performance of the sector as a whole in building capacity to collaborate and solve problems.

+Volunteerism

+New Jerseyans volunteer at a declining rate that is lower than the national average.

+Communities and neighborhoods enjoy high levels of citizen engagement and an inclusive sense of identity and place.
+They host a variety of community events and public venues that bring people together.

+Civic Engagement ?

+There are currently no statewide data sources on the number, focus, and participation rate of community-based organizations.
+Informal forms of cooperation are even more difficult to track.

+Community Events

+Although the number of permits issued for festivals, public shows, and other community events could be tracked, there are no data that show whether people have access to quality events meaningful to them.

+Public Gathering Spaces

+Although the number of public venues such as community centers could be counted, there are currently no data that assess how well our need for public gathering spaces is being met.

+Exposure to the arts, recognition of diverse cultures and histories, and recreational opportunities are abundant and accessible throughout New Jersey.

-The number of organizations, businesses, self-employed individuals, and employees in the arts and music industry declined during the recession, but is now increasing. - Cultural and Historical Heritage
+The number of organizations, businesses, self-employed individuals, and employees in the arts and music industry declined during the recession, but is now increasing.

+Cultural and Historical Heritage ?

-There are currently no quantifiable data that allow us to track how well we are preserving and building our state's diverse cultural heritage. - Proximity to Open Space Ala As of 2013, 64% of the population of Northern New Jersey had good access to a park or public open space (defined as living within a half mile for urban dwellers and one mile for rural residents).
+There are currently no quantifiable data that allow us to track how well we are preserving and building our state's diverse cultural heritage.

+B Proximity to Open Space

+As of 2013, 64% of the population of Northern New Jersey had good access to a park or public open space (defined as living within a half mile for urban dwellers and one mile for rural residents).

-A GOVERNANCE
+GOVERNANCE